laktoosivaba/cy/README.md

 1. When joining the network without a node-ID preconfigured, the node will listen for a random time interval ca. 1~3 seconds.
 The source node-ID of each received transfer (heartbeats or whatever else may occur) is marked as taken in a local bitmask.
 If the transport layer has a large node-ID space (which is the case for every transport except Cyphal/CAN), the bitmask is replaced with a Bloom filter, whose bit capacity defines the maximum number of nodes that can be autoconfigured in this way (e.g., a 512-byte Bloom filter allows allocating at least 4096 nodes).

-2. When a new node is discovered, the listening time is extended by a random penalty ca. 0~1 seconds.
+2. When a new node is discovered, the listening deadline is updated as `max(old_deadline, now + random_penalty)`, where `random_penalty` is in 0~1 seconds.
 This is to reduce the likelihood of multiple nodes claiming an address at the same time.
+The specifics of this step may need refinement.

 3. Once the initial delay has expired, an unoccupied node-ID is chosen from the bitmask/Bloom filter and marked as used.
 The first heartbeat is published immediately to claim the address.